The 9 Keys to Long-Term Travel on a Budget

 (If you’re willing to stay with strangers, couch surfing is free, though you should probably budget for at least taking your host out for a thank-you drink)

-(You can sometimes find furnished rentals by either asking around when you show up in a new place or by joining Facebook groups or local forums)
+• Renting directly from a local (You can sometimes save money by finding furnished rentals by either asking around when you show up in a new place or by joining Facebook groups or local forums)

-(Even if you hate the idea of sleeping on the ground, many campgrounds offer cabins or luxury tents.)
+• Camping (Even if you hate the idea of sleeping on the ground, many campgrounds offer cabins or luxury tents.)

 And there are plenty of pricier options out there, to like-five-star hotels or apartment rentals shorter than a month.